macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db1.rst.txt

 SQLite is a SQL database engine that is especially easy to work with because the database — regardless of its size or how many tables it might include — is in a single ``.db`` file.

+Unlike other database systems, a SQLite database does not have a username or password option.

 * `SQLite homepage <https://www.sqlite.org/index.html>`_
 * Download the free `DB Browser for SQLite <https://sqlitebrowser.org/>`_
 * SQLite can be used without SQLAlchemy: `Using SQLite3 with Flask <https://flask.palletsprojects.com/en/1.1.x/patterns/sqlite3/>`_